RobTillaart/MS5837/README.md

 The library only supports the I2C based sensors, fixed address 0x76 for the MS5837 and address 0x76 or 0x77 for the MS5803.

-The library does not use the partially 64 bit integer math as described in the datasheet.
+This library does not use the partially 64 bit integer math as described in the datasheet.
 Instead it uses float math.
 This choice reduces footprint on e.g. AVR and increases the math performance.
-This will however have an effect on the accuracy of the results, although these are expected to be relative small.
+This will however have an effect on the accuracy of the results, although this effect is expected to be relative small.

 The library is not tested with hardware yet.